Reviews Report

 Nebraska’s No-Fault Law

-Nebraska is not one of the 12 no-fault states for car insurance, which means a driver at fault must pay for damages and injuries they cause in a car accident.
-Both parties should provide proof of insurance and the not-at-fault party is eligible to file a claim against the at-fault driver.
-To further protect yourself in an accident, consider uninsured motorist coverage, which pays if you’re involved in a crash with a driver without insurance or not enough insurance to cover your injuries and property damage.
+Nebraska is not one of the 12 no-fault states for car insurance.
+The at-fault driver’s liability coverage pays for injuries and property damage they cause in a car accident.
+Both parties should exchange proof of insurance, and the not-at-fault party may file a claim against the at-fault driver.
+Nebraska also mandates UM/UIM bodily injury coverage to protect you if the other driver has no insurance or insufficient limits.

 Additional Car Insurance Coverage in Nebraska